 - [BS 1 3].
 The said provision now corresponds to Art.
 123 of the Federal Constitution of 18 April 1999 (SR 101). - Amended by No I of the Federal Act of 30 Sept.
-2011 in force since 1 July 2012 (AS 2012 2575; BBI 2010 5651 5677). - 3 BBI 1918 IV 1 - Amended by No I of the Federal Act of 13 Dec.
+2011 in force since 1 July 2012 (AS 2012 2575; BBI 2010 5651 5677). - 3 BBI 1918 IV 1 - 4 Amended by No I of the Federal Act of 13 Dec.
 2002, in force since 1 Jan.
 2007 (AS 2006 3459 3535; BBI 1999 1979).

-3. Territorial scope of application.
-Felonies or misdemeanours in Switzerland Any person who commits a felony or misdemeanour in Switzerland is subject to this Code.
+3. Territorial scope of application Felonies or misdemeanours in Switzerland

-If the person concerned has served a sentence in full or in part for the offence in another country, the Swiss court must take the sentence served into account in determining the sentence to be imposed.

-If the person concerned has been prosecuted in a foreign country at the request of the Swiss authorities, then unless the offence involves a gross violation of the principles of the Federal Constitution or the Convention from 4 November 1950 for the protection of Human Rights and Fundamental Freedoms (ECHR), he is not prosecuted in Switzerland for the same offence if:

-- a. the foreign court has acquitted him and the judgment has taken full legal effect; - b. the penalty to which he had been sentenced in the foreign country has been served, suspended or has prescribed.

-If the person prosecuted abroad at the request of the Swiss authorities has not served the sentence or has only served it in part, the whole sentence or the remainder shall be served in Switzerland.
+- Any person who commits a felony or misdemeanour in Switzerland is subject to this Code. - If the person concerned has served a sentence in full or in part for the offence in another country, the Swiss court must take the sentence served into account in determining the sentence to be imposed. - If the person concerned has been prosecuted in a foreign country at the request of the Swiss authorities, then unless the offence involves a gross violation of the principles of the Federal Constitution or the Convention from 4 November 1950 for the protection of Human Rights and Fundamental Freedoms (ECHR), he is not prosecuted in Switzerland for the same offence if: - the foreign court has acquitted him and the judgment has taken full legal effect; - the penalty to which he had been sentenced in the foreign country has been served, suspended or has prescribed. - If the person prosecuted abroad at the request of the Swiss authorities has not served the sentence or has only served it in part, the whole sentence or the remainder shall be served in Switzerland.
 The court decides whether a measure that has not been executed abroad or has only been served in part must be executed or continued in Switzerland.

+Felonies or misdemeanours against the state committed abroad
-This Code also applies to any person who commits a felony or misdemeanour against the state or its national security (Art.
-265-278).

-If the person concerned has been convicted of the offence and has served the sentence in full or in part in another country, the court shall take the sentence served into account in determining the sentence to be imposed.
+- This Code also applies to any person who commits a felony or misdemeanour against the state or its national security (Art.
+265-278). - If the person concerned has been convicted of the offence and has served the sentence in full or in part in another country, the court shall take the sentence served into account in determining the sentence to be imposed.